Akshaykhanna111/Transforming-and-Analyzing-Data-with-PostgreSQL/README.md

 ## Process
 Below I have entailed the methodology adopted while working on this project -
-1. Data understanding - Study the 5 files shared for this project and go through each attribute to get a flavour of what data points are available for analysis.
+1. Data understanding - Study the 5 files shared for this project and go through each attribute to get a flavor of what data points are available for analysis.
 2. Go through the questions shared for the project to identify the key parameters on which insights are required.
 Also, identify additional data points that might be of high significance from an analysis standpoint.
-3. In the current form and shape validate whether any data normalization is required or the current table strucutres are already 3NF compliant.
+3. In the current form and shape validate whether any data normalization is required or the current table structures are already 3NF compliant.

 ## Results
 The web traffic data provided for this project can be used to derive critical insights on various aspects that can help a company improvise their customer experience and reduce their operational costs.
 Some of the aspects covered in my analysis revolved around -